 If you need something more frequent you just book more days.
 You are completely in control and there is no obligation.

-If you do need a private office, our smaller office can accommodate 3 people and is currently available for £475 per month.
+If you need a private office, our smaller office can accommodate 3 people and is currently available for £475 per month or can be rented by the day, school day or half day.

 Coworking Myth 2: Long Contracts Tie You In